Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 - Thus far this year Washington has two wins against the spread.

-- Washington's games this year have gone over the total in one out of seven opportunities (14.3%).
+- Washington's games this season have eclipsed the over/under one time in seven opportunities (14.3%).

-- When Washington scores more than 23.3 points, it is 1-2 against the spread and 2-1 overall.
+- Washington is 1-2 against the spread and 2-1 overall in games when it scores more than 23.3 points.

-- This season the Huskies have 12 turnovers, four fewer than the Ducks have takeaways (16).
+- The Huskies have turned the ball over 12 times, four fewer times than the Ducks have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.